RimWorld - Royalty

 Yes, you will need RimWorld on the same platform to play RimWorld - Royalty.

-Available DLCs for RimWorld include Biotech, Ideology, Anomaly, and Name in Game Access
+Available DLCs for RimWorld include Odyssey, Anomaly, Biotech, and Ideology

 Yes, RimWorld - Royalty is Steam Deck Verified.